Uberspace/lab/source/guide_otree.rst

 .. tag_list::

 oTree_ is an open-source platform for web-based interactive tasks, such as lab experiments and multiplayer games, written in Python.
-The oTree documentation recommends deployment via Heroku for simplicity, however this may no longer be the best option for some users since the removal of free plans from the platform.

 ----